Most interesting landmarks of Lebanon

 - Bechealeh "Sister" olives – North.
 Group of 16 enormous, very old olive trees which grow at 1,300 m height.
 Locals consider that these trees are 6,000 years old.
 Trees still produce olives.

 - Cedars of God (Bcharre Cedars, Arz el-Rab) – North.
-Prominent remnant of cedar forests (7 ha) which once covered large area in region.
+Prominent remnant of cedar forest (7 ha) which once covered large area in region.
 Consists of especially large and beautiful cedars of Lebanon (Cedrus libani A.Rich.) up to 35 meters tall and 14 meters (19.2 meters?) in circumference.
 Since 1876 surrounded by a wall.

 - Ehden Forest (Horsh Ehden) – North.
 Pristine forest in beautiful mountain setting.
 Here is located a stand of cedars of Lebanon, unique grove of Lebanese wild apple (Malus trilobata), Cilician fir (Abies cilicica) and 10 plant species which are found only here.
 In total here have been found 1,030 species of local plants including 39 species of trees.
 One endemic species of mammal (Crocidura suaveolens).